mattermost/docs/source/developer/fx-guidelines.rst

 Example: Noticing a design issue and influencing a change in UX guidelines to correct things system-wide.

-   **XXXX** A menu with 10 items without groupings seems too long.
+   A menu with 10 items without groupings seems too long.
 Both Apple (link) and Windows (link) user interface guidelines suggest fewer than 7 options before grouping.
 I'd propose we use fewer than 5.
 There's research showing 5 items as an amount most people can comfortably store mentally (link), and looking through other products I don't see situations where we wouldn't be able to group by 5.
-Also, fewer menu items, perhaps through sub-menus, should also help mobile, where ungrouped 10 item menus just look messy.
+Also, fewer menu items, perhaps through sub-menus, should also help mobile experience, where ungrouped 10 item menus just look messy.
 I've added a PR on UX guidelines where we can discuss this as well.

 -----